Chimney Cap

 A chimney cap solves all these issues and more.

-But, chimney caps come in various shapes, sizes, and materials.
-And it’s important to understand which chimney cap would best suit the needs of your chimney.
-Since chimneys also come in different shapes and sizes, measurement of your chimney top is important to get a chimney cap that’ll fit perfectly, providing maximum protection.
+Chimney caps come in various shapes, sizes, and materials.
+Accurate measurement of your chimney top is important to get a chimney cap that’ll fit perfectly, providing maximum protection.

-Once the right kind of chimney cap is installed accurately atop your chimney, you should be good for a long time, provided that you lookout for signs of damage and don’t neglect regular maintenance and cleaning.
+Once the right kind of chimney cap is installed atop your chimney, you should be good for a long time, provided that you look out for signs of damage and don’t neglect regular maintenance and cleaning.

 However, all good things come to an end.
-So, if it’s time to get your chimney cap replaced, it’s better to call a professional service than to do it on your own.
-Not only will you put yourself at risk but you might also damage your chimney or don’t secure the cap accurately.
+If it’s time to get your chimney cap replaced, it’s better to call a professional service than to do it on your own.
+Not only will you put yourself at risk, but you might also damage your chimney or not secure the cap properly.

-But remember, when hiring a professional service, make sure you ask for certifications (e.g. CSIA certification) and a valid business liability insurance policy.
+When hiring a professional service, make sure you ask for certifications (e.g., CSIA certification) and a valid business liability insurance policy.